proftomwbell/Ulex/versions/1.1/README.md

 Both aim to protect the system from internal contradictions.
 In computer code, those kinds of errors can cause a system to freeze up or shut down.
 In legal code, they would doubtless have similarly unwelcome effects.
-Version 1.0 already had a rule against such conflicts—Rule 3.1.
+Version 1.0 already had a rule against such conflicts â€” Rule 3.1.
 Because it was not at the very end of the rules listed in the index, though, there remained the possibility that some later rule might contradict it.
 Version 1.1 fixes that bug by moving the rule against conflicts to the very end of the meta-rules, to Rule 3.3.